nczmoo/dcs100/readme.md

     x dont spawn monsters when entering until step 4 x move pullNum above reelcaption and make the font size bigger x all other monsters
+    x die
+    x test all new sound

     checkboxes look weird

     SOUND
-        test all new sound

         maybe voices when I go in and out (going dungeon crawling!)

     MUSIC
-        die

     ART